Being Reiki · Reiki

 • Just for today, I will be kind to my neighbor and all living things.

-Even though I have ongoing physical issues from an injury that I received many years ago, I am grateful for the benefits that came from it.
+Many years ago I experienced an injury that has left residue in the form of ongoing physical issues.
+While this brings challenges, I am grateful for the benefits that came from it.
 I was able to spend some quality time with a family member before they passed, I deepened my meditation practice and became a certified meditation teacher, and I expanded my herbal eduction as I learned ways to support myself and others.